 Importing a Pet

 Pets may be imported as cargo or excess baggage.
 If you ship your pet as cargo, it will go to Hamad International Airport’s special facility for pets where it will be cared for until it clears customs.
 However you choose to import your pet, you will need a permit from the Department of Animal Resources.
 You can get this up to two weeks before the date of travel and it is valid for one month.
-To get an import permit, your pet will need a rabies vaccination certificate and a health certificate issued by a government vet in the country of origin.
 You cannot obtain an import permit from outside the country, so it is recommended that you use one of Qatar’s pet relocation specialists (details below) to handle the importation.

 Exporting a Pet

 All pets must be vaccinated against rabies and must be microchipped.
 You will then need to arrange rabies serology tests to obtain the necessary certification.